macpczone/noise-suppression-for-voice/external/FST/docs/REVERSE_ENGINEERING.md

 # Part: AudioPluginHost
 With many opcodes working, we can start testing on a larger scale.

-A good start is by compiling some slighly larger application ourself, e.g. the *AudioPluginHost* that comes with JUCE.
+A good start is by compiling some slightly larger application ourself, e.g. the *AudioPluginHost* that comes with JUCE.

 Once started we can load the *Protoverb* plugin, to see that a number of yet unknown opcodes are called in both directions: